LoyolaChicagoBooks/unoapi/_sources/15-modern-cpp/modern-cpp.rst.txt

 Co-routines
 ^^^^^^^^^^^^

 .. note:: Co-routines are a fairly new C++ feature and may not be supported by your compiler.
+This is not needed for our oneAPI tutorial.

 Co-routines are an important concept that is relevant to our discussion of SYCL and oneAPI.